by Kennon Dick, former admissions officer at Swarthmore College

 Some students would rather be denied than waitlisted and I don’t blame them.
 For many, the college application process has been a long and protracted ordeal; with a waitlist letter, it’s going to last a few months longer with far less certainty about how it will end.

-Here is a little pretext: some waitlists are “honest” waitlists.
-They truly signify that if there is space in the class that opens up, the college would like to extend you an offer of admission at that time.
-Schools with “honest” waitlists simply had too many qualified applicants to take all those they really wanted.
-However, some waitlists are “courtesy” waitlists.
-These are for the applications where the admissions officer knows they are not qualified for the class, but for whatever reason doesn’t want to send out a deny letter.
-Maybe your mom or dad is an active alumnus or your uncle is a board member; or it could be that your application was the first one the college received from your high school and the office doesn’t want to discourage future applicants.
+Here is a little pretext for waitlist decisions from the more selective colleges: some waitlists are “genuine” waitlists.
+They truly signify that if space in the class opens up, the college would like to extend you an offer of admission at that time.
+Schools with “genuine” waitlists simply had too many qualified applicants to take all those they really wanted.
+However, some fraction of waitlist decisions are “courtesy” offers.
+These are for the applications where the admissions officer knows the applicant is not qualified for the class, but for whatever reason doesn’t want to send out a deny letter.
+Maybe your parent is an active alum or your aunt is a board member; or it could be that your application was the first one the college received from your high school and the office doesn’t want to discourage future applicants.
 There can be all kinds of reasons for a “courtesy” waitlist.

 How do you know which category your waitlist offer is?
-You don’t and it’s highly unlikely that an Admission Officer will tell you unless they have a very good relationship with your guidance counselor and trust them implicitly.
+You don’t and it’s highly unlikely that an admissions officer will tell you unless they have a very good relationship with your school counselor and trust them implicitly.

 So what can you do?